-The present draft declaration was prepared by the joint Bureau of the governing bodies of the Convention on Environmental Impact Assessment in a Transboundary Context and the Protocol on Strategic Environmental Assessment, with support from the secretariat, taking into account comments received during and after the eleventh meeting of the Working Group on Environmental Impact Assessment and Strategic Environmental Assessment (Geneva, 19-21 December 2022).
+The present draft declaration was initially prepared by the joint Bureau of the governing bodies of the Convention on Environmental Impact Assessment in a Transboundary Context and the Protocol on Strategic Environmental Assessment, with support from the secretariat.
+It takes into account comments received during and after the eleventh and the twelfth meetings of the Working Group on Environmental Impact Assessment and Strategic Environmental Assessment (Geneva, 19-21 December 2022 and 13-15 June 2023, respectively).